 Lieutenant John C. Fremont of the Army Topographical Corps leads a scientific expedition into the Rocky Mountains, guided by mountain man Kit Carson.
 On his return, Fremont’s account of the expedition and expert maps are ordered published by Congress.
 His reports encouraged Americans to go West on the trail.

-The U.S. Congress passed the Preemption Bill, which gave permission for any American to occupy or “squat” on a piece of land prior to its being surveyed by the government.
+The U.S. Congress passed the Preemption Bill, which permitted any American to occupy or “squat” on a piece of land before being surveyed by the government.
 The law encouraged Americans to move to the Oregon Country.

 Some 1000 people outfit in the small town of Elm Grove, Missouri.
-Called “the great migration,” the train was comprised of more than 100 wagons with a herd of 5,000 oxen and cattle trailing behind.
-After a journey of more than 2000 miles, they arrived at the Willamette Valley of Oregon.
+Called “the great migration,” the train comprised more than 100 wagons with a herd of 5,000 oxen and cattle trailing behind.
+After more than 2000 miles, they arrived at Oregon’s Willamette Valley.